sanxku/mcp-injection-experiments/README.md

 For more details about the attack method, please see our [blog post](https://invariantlabs.ai/blog/mcp-security-notification-tool-poisoning-attacks).

-**Update** We have released a security scanning tool, that detects MCP attacks as demonstrated in this repository.
+**Update:** We have released a security scanning tool, that detects MCP attacks as demonstrated in this repository.

 ## Direct Poisoning